MarcinKilarski/Website-Audit/seo.md

 Overview

 [Headings help emphasise the important text](https://support.google.com/webmasters/answer/7451184#headingtags) on your page to users and search engines.
-They are used as a ranking factor and they highlight the topical relevance of your content to the user’s query.
+They are used as a ranking factor and they highlight the topical relevance of your content to the user's query.

 Including your primary keyword in the main heading and relevant keywords in secondary headings indicates to search engines that there is a high probability that a user will find on this page what he or she is looking for.
 In addition, this will help improve ranking for related keywords.

-We recommend placing the keyword at the beginning of your headings, but it’s more important that you make them sound interesting.
+We recommend placing the keyword at the beginning of your headings, but it's more important that you make them sound interesting.
 You should use headings throughout your page as they highlight the key categories of content to users and search engines and associate words with the text below.

 Furthermore, it is good practice to have your [main heading consistent with the title of a page](https://www.youtube.com/watch?time_continue=2770&v=jSCwzPyrulw), as this is something that Google is looking for.
 When they are different, it may appear blurred to search bots what your page is about.